Quantum-for-Life/phase2/README.md

 - Rust [nightly toolchain][rust-nightly] (see [README.md](./rust/README.md) in
   `rust/` for more info).

-Assuming we're on Ubuntu, to install the dependencies, run:
+Assuming we're on Ubuntu, you can install the dependencies in one go:

 ```bash
 sudo apt install gcc g++ cmake